ringcentral/ringcentral-embeddable/docs/README.md

-# RingCentral Embeddable Voice
+# RingCentral Embeddable

-RingCentral Embeddable Voice is an out-of-the-box embeddable web application built using [RingCentral Widgets](https://github.com/ringcentral/ringcentral-js-widgets) library.
-You can use it integrate RingCentral services to your web application with few codes.
-Get it online in [here](https://ringcentral.github.io/ringcentral-web-widget/).
+RingCentral Embeddable is an out-of-the-box embeddable web application built using [RingCentral Widgets](https://github.com/ringcentral/ringcentral-js-widgets) library.
+You can use it to integrate RingCentral services into your web application with few codes.
+Get it online in [here](https://ringcentral.github.io/ringcentral-embeddable-voice/).

 ## Table of Contents